IBMStreams/streamsx.kafka/_docs/231-user_kafka_consumer_fetching_big_messages.md

 **max.poll.records**

 The maximum number of messages returned by a single fetch request.
 The default value is 500.
+When the majority of messages is large, this config value can be reduced.

 # Fetching and enquing messages

-The consumer from the Kafka library is a blackbox.
+The consumer within the Kafka library is a nearly a blackbox.
 We can only assume, how it works, and what memory it requires.
 The consumer fetches a batch of messages wich is limited to `fetch.max.bytes` in size.
 These raw bytes must be stored in a buffer, which must be allocated.
-Next, the content of this buffer must be converted into a structure of messages.
-Here, decompression can hasppen.
-When the received messages are not compressed, the additional memory consumption for the messages will not be more than the size of the buffer.
-Final enqueuing moves only references into the queue.
-The memory is allocated on the heap.
-The starting point for the minimal allocatable memory *before* fetching messages is therefore `2.1 * fetch.max.bytes`.
+Next, the content of this buffer must be converted into a container structure of messages.
+Here, decompression can happen.
+When the received messages are not compressed, the additional memory consumption for the messages will not be more than the size of the buffer assuming they are deserialized into byte arrays (blobs).
+Final enqueuing into the operator-internal queue moves adds references to the queue.
+The memory for the messages is allocated from the heap space.
+The starting point for the minimum allocatable memory *before* fetching messages is `2.1 * fetch.max.bytes`.

 When this amount of memory is not available, the consumer pauses all assigned partitions until memory is available.
 (Note: Fetching can also be paused when memory is available, but the queue  is full.)

-When the size of all fetched messages, multiplied with 2.1, is higher than the last minimal allocatable memory, the minimal allocatable memory for low memory detection is increased to `2.1 * Sz`, where *Sz* is the size of data (keys and values) that has been enqueued.
-Nevertheless, it can happen that the oparator throws `OutOfMemoryError`.
-When messages are compressed, the deserialized batch can be larger than the minimum free memory estimate, or the memory can be used up by another Java operator in the same PE.
+When the size of all fetched messages, multiplied with 2.1, is higher than the last minimum allocatable memory, the minimum allocatable memory for low memory detection is increased to `2.1 * Sz`, where *Sz* is the size of the data (keys and values) that has been enqueued.

+Even though, the oparator can throw **OutOfMemoryError**.
+When messages are compressed, the deserialized batch can be larger than the current minimum free memory estimate, or the memory can be used up by another Java operator in the same PE shortly after the check.

 # Custom Metrics

-Whenever fetching must be paused because of memory limitations, the metric `nLowMemoryPause` is incremented.
+Whenever fetching must be paused because of *memory limitations*, the metric `nLowMemoryPause` is incremented.
 When the queue is full, and fetching is paused, the metric `nQueueFullPause` is incremented.
 The metric `nPendingMessages` displays the number of messages in the operator internal message queue.

 # Tweeks for the memory monitor